 The statutory review of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) commenced on 29 October 2019.
-Professor Graeme Samuel AC has been appointed as the independent reviewer.
-An Expert Panel will support and provide advice to him on specific issues.
+Professor Graeme Samuel AC was appointed as the independent reviewer.
+An Expert Panel supported and provided advice to him on specific issues.

-Over the next 12 months, the review will look at how the EPBC Act has been operating, and any changes needed for Australia to support ecologically sustainable development into the future.
-All Australians are invited to participate in the review.
+The review was undertaken to look at how the EPBC Act has been operating, and any changes needed for Australia to support ecologically sustainable development into the future.

 What is the EPBC Act?